WebauthnWorks/CTAP2.1-Migration-Guide/AuthenticatorConfig.md

 Here are some **test vectors**

 Do the exchange as specified in PinProtocol.
-We will use the below value as a pinUserAuthenticationToken test vector for authenticatorConfig
+We will use the below value as a pinUser icationToken test vector for authenticatorConfig
 ```
 sessionPuat = 0125fecfd8bf3f679bd9ec221324baa74f3cade0314b4fba8029500a320612ad
 ```